-There has been a theatre on this site since 1806 when The Sans Pareil Theatre opened here.
+There has been a theatre here since 1806 when The Sans Pareil Theatre opened here.
 This theatre went through a number of refurbishments, and name changes, becoming The Adelphi Theatre in 1819 and then The Theatre Royal, Adelphi in 1829.
-Although the theatre was popular during the 1820s, the building fell into disrepair by the 1850 and was therefore demolished to make way for the new 1,500 seater theatre which opened in December 1858, keeping the previous name of The Theatre Royal, Adelphi, although within 10 years the name was changed to The Royal Adelphi Theatre.
+Although the theatre was popular during the 1820s, the building fell into disrepair by the 1850s and was demolished to make way for a new 1,500 seater theatre which opened in December 1858 under the same name, though within 10 years the name was changed to The Royal Adelphi Theatre.

 'A theatre of straight lines and angles'

-The current Adelphi Theatre is noted for being designed in a modernist 1930s art deco style.
+The current theatre is noted for being designed in a modernist 1930s art deco style.
 When it opened it was described as being "designed with a complete absence of curves.
 Externally and internally the entire conception is carried out in straight lines and angles, the angle of thirty-two degrees being used as the master note."
-This 'straight-line' design is most noticable from the outside by the glazed window looking out from the Dress Circle bar area onto the street, directly above the theatre's canopy and, internally, by the line of the front of the two circles and side boxes.
+This 'straight-line' design is most noticeable from the outside by the glazed window looking out from the Dress Circle bar area onto the street, directly above the theatre's canopy and, internally, by the line of the front of the two circles and side boxes.
 Designed by the architect Ernest Schaufelberg with seating on three levels it was opened officially on Wednesday 3 December 1930 with a successful 254 performance run of the Richard Rodgers and Lorenz Hart musical Evergreen.
 Notable amongst the 150 strong company of performers were Jessie Matthews and her 'soon-to-be-husband' Sonnie Hale who both reprised their stage roles in the 1934 film version.

-Although threatened with demolition in the 1960s to make way for offices, The Adelphi Theatre has, thankfully survived and, in 1993, was extensively restored to its former 1930s glory when Andrew Lloyd Webber became the co-owner of the theatre with James Nederlander.
-When you visit the theatre be sure to take a look around spot the art deco designs.
+In 1993 the Adelphi Theatre was extensively restored to its former 1930s glory when Andrew Lloyd Webber became the co-owner along with James Nederlander.
+When you visit the theatre be sure to take a look around and spot the art deco designs.